California Psalms

 my window, with no seeing it apart from all the universe considers.

-21 The Ruler’s hand is my hand.
+21 The Ruler’s hand is really my own hand.

 5